rishigundakaram/crypto-research/notes.md

 all coins from coin gecko
 need about 10 more coins from coins pre 2017 month is definitely the way to go

+### TODO
+1. ensure that extremely high variance data is not included towards the beginning of a cryptos life
+2. map observation matrix to reduced version